 As legal online gambling in the US expands, Caesars continues to extend its online casino and sports betting platforms into new territories.

-Signing up at Caesars Casino Michigan yields a 100% deposit match up to $2,000 as a bonus along with a $100 gas card when you use the Caesars Casino promo code: SHARPCZR
+Signing up at Caesars Casino Michigan yields a 100% deposit match up to $2,000 as a bonus along with a $100 gas card when you use the Caesars Casino promo code: BONUSCAS

 Although most known for its online sports betting and Daily Fantasy Sports offerings, DraftKings also operates one of Michigan’s most exciting online casinos.
 DraftKings license partnership with Bay Mills Resort & Casinos includes online casino gaming, online sports betting, and retail sports betting.

-Michigan players can sign up for a new account at DraftKings Casino and get a 100% deposit match bonus up to $2,000, $10 in free betting credits, plus $60 free on sign up and $25 free using our exclusive link below.
+New Michigan online casino players can sign up for a new account at DraftKings Casino and get a 100% deposit match bonus up to $2,000, $10 in free betting credits, plus $60 free on sign up and $25 free using our exclusive link below.
+As Michigan online casino no deposit bonus offers go, DraftKings is one of the best.

 Motor City Casino chose FanDuel as the technology partner for its upcoming legal online casino platform.
 FanDuel’s growth from a fantasy sports brand to a multi-faceted iGaming company includes the introduction of the FanDuel Casino platform in multiple states.

-FanDuel Casino launched in Michigan on Jan.
-22, 2021.
-The casino welcomes new players with a risk-free day bonus of up to $1000.
+FanDuel Casino launched on Jan.
+22, 2021, so it’s not exactly a new Michigan online casino.
+However, if you’re a first-time user, the casino welcomes you with a risk-free day bonus of up to $1,000.

 The world’s biggest online gambling brand, The Stars Group, expands into Michigan through a partnership with the Little Traverse Bay Bands of Odawa Indian Gaming Authority.